jckdn/todo-app/README.md

 #### Dev

-- Try to use context API and/or useReducer for examples.
+- Make use of Context API and React Router somehow.
 - Improve REST API endpoints.
 Might be better for them all to just return all the latest items?
 - Would be nice to just use TS and ESM everywhere, instead of JS and CJS in places ([Babel](https://babeljs.io/) would help).
 - Tests for the unhappy paths, i.e, API POST/PUT validation errors and timeouts.
 - Any remaining `TODO:` style comments in the code.
-- Replace fireEvent usages with user-event? https://testing-library.com/docs/user-event/intro
+- Replace any remaining fireEvent usages with user-event api https://testing-library.com/docs/user-event/intro